 Medical dosimetrists are the "architects" of radiation therapy.
 As integral members of the radiation oncology team, dosimetrists create computerized treatment plans and perform dose calculations for patients undergoing radiation therapy.
 The treatment plans are designed to deliver a curative dose as prescribed by the radiation oncologist, while limiting exposure to nearby healthy organs.

 The 21-month program consists of a combination of classroom work and clinical hands-on experience through clinical rotation at our affiliates.
 All clinical rotations are completed under the supervision of board certified medical dosimetrists and medical physicists and include such advanced treatment techniques as proton therapy and RapidArc.
-Our clinical affiliates include Massachusetts General Hospital (MGH), Brigham and Women’s Hospital, MGH Newton Wellesley, and Dana-Farber/Brigham and Women's Cancer Center at Milford Regional Medical Center (Milford, MA), and MGH North Shore Cancer Center (Danvers).
+Our clinical affiliates include Massachusetts General Hospital (MGH), Brigham and Women’s Hospital, MGH Newton Wellesley, Dana-Farber/Brigham and Women's Cancer Center at Milford Regional Medical Center (Milford, MA), and MGH North Shore Cancer Center (Danvers).

 The Medical Dosimetry Post-Baccalaureate Certificate program accepts applications year round.
 Please review the Application Checklist below for the interview dates and applicant material deadlines.

 Medical Dosimetry Certificate Program Application Checklist